-1. Destination Research and Strategic Direction is an important thrust area of the public sector?
-Explain?
+Tetrity 1.
+1. Destination Research and Strategic Direction is an important thrust area of the pu sector?
+Explain? ıblic

-2. Explain Destination Marketing?
+Principles of Management MTTM-101 2.
+Explain Destination Marketing?

 16.5 Government Undertakings in Uttarakhand Tourism:

 To develop the mountain region, the Uttar-Pradesh Government on 30th march 1971 established the Uttar-Pradesh Mountain Development Nigam, a government undertaking with the sum of rupees two crores registered under the company's act 1956.
 However, in the year 1976 the Mountain Development Nigam was re-established in two parts: